 A quick background on the beehive: We first enjoyed this iconic look back when it initially shot to popularity in the 1960s.
-A definitive hairstyle of the mod era, it was a look created by a Chicago hairstylist as one best representative of the coming decade, as well as something that didn’t leave her with hat hair (she modeled the bump after fez hat she owned, and tailored the height of the “hive” to fill in the void inside it).
-It entailed a lot of backcombing to create that telltale bump… and a lot of hairspray to hold everything together.
-The result was a shellacked, somewhat high-maintenance hairstyle that was quite the production to recreate, which is why a lot of women had it professionally done and even slept on it for days to maximize its payoff.
+A definitive hairstyle of the mod era, it was a look created by a Chicago hairstylist as one best representative of the coming decade, as well as something that didn’t leave her with hat hair.
+The style entailed a lot of backcombing to create that bump… and a lot of hair spray to hold everything together.
+The result was a shellacked, somewhat high-maintenance hairstyle that was quite the production to recreate.

-You’d think this highly elaborate look wouldn’t stand the test of time, what with modern life requiring us to be done and ready in as short an amount of time as possible.
-But vintage half up hair, just like most success stories, has evolved to fit the times: This lower-maintenance, more natural version is one that doesn’t need a glam squad—or have you be at risk as a walking fire hazard—to make its point.
-Scroll on below for an easy-to-wear version of the ’60s bumpy half-beehive:
+You’d think this highly elaborate look wouldn’t stand the test of time, with the popularity of an effortless style and modern life requiring us to be ready in a short amount of time.
+But vintage half-up hair, just like most success stories, has evolved to fit the times.
+Keep scrolling for an easy-to-wear version of the ’60s bumpy half-beehive:

 Start on clean, freshly washed hair.

 With a beehive hairstyle, you need as much height and body as you can get—buildup and residue works against that, and can even cause hair to fall limp and flat.
-Make sure you’re working on clean, bouncy hair by washing hair with a volumizing system, such as Dove Oxygen Moisture Shampoo and Dove Oxygen Moisture Conditioner.
-Rinse well and gently dry till 90% dry.
+Make sure you’re working on clean, bouncy hair by washing hair with a volumizing system, such as TRESemmé Volume Pro Pure Foam Shampoo and TRESemmé Pro Pure Light Moisture Conditioner.

-A styling serum or hair oil, such as TRESemmé Keratin Smooth Keratin Infusing Smoothing Serum, helps to control frizz before heat styling and provides locks with a smoother, shinier finish.
+A styling serum or hair oil, such as TRESemmé Keratin Smooth Shine Serum, helps to control frizz before heat-styling and provides locks with a smoother, shinier finish.
 Run through from lengths to ends.

 Curl your hair.